emmahewson/mp3-swimmon/README.md

         - On the add-location form this would reset back to the centre of Anglesey
         - On the edit-location form this would reset back to the location's existing co-ordinates
     - The map is closed by either selecting 'save' or clicking outside the map box
+- Image Upload
-- The image upload input allows the user to upload an image for the location
+    - Allows the user to upload an image for the location
     - This uses Cloudinary to store the photo and provide a URL to the image
     - This avoids using external images from sources that the site admin has no control of, minimising broken images and missing content
     - Front & Back end validation is in place for the image upload